 Polish chickens are just as likely as other chicken varieties to suffer from other diseases and common complaints.
 They have no particular resistance to any.
 Keeping their living conditions clean and providing good quality food and fresh, clean water are the main ways to reduce the likelihood of infections.

-Polish hens start laying eggs at between 20 and 24 weeks of age.
+Polish hens start laying eggs between 20 and 24 weeks of age.
 The eggs are white and of medium size.

 During the laying season, the hens will typically lay between 2 to 5 eggs a week and average around 110 per year.